Duet3D/wiki-content/User_manual/Troubleshooting/Terminal_Emulators.md

 ![SerialTools](/guides/getting_connected/03_connect_to_duet_mac_01.jpg =600x)

 Install SerialTools and run it.
 Select the Duet from the 'Serial Port' drop down; it will be named something like "usbmodem1411".
 Baud rate should be 115200, and Local Echo should be ticked.
 Click 'Connect' to connect.

+SerialTools works, but is a bit finicky about input; you have to get the command right, without pressing delete or cursor keys.
+I think it sends each character to the Duet as you type them (raw mode), rather than when you press return.
+If you navigate away from SerialTools to another application, and then back, in the middle of writing the command, the command won't work.
+You should get an 'ok' when a command goes through correctly.

+## CoolTerm

+CoolTerm is more reliable than SerialTools, but is not on the AppStore.
+It's available from [freeware.the-meiers.org](https://freeware.the-meiers.org/).

+Turn on the options for ‘line mode’ and ‘local echo’, for more reliable input and response.

 ## Screen